 The Midwest Society for Acoustic Ecology (MSAE), established in 2009, is a membership organization dedicated to exploring the role of sound in natural habitats and human societies, while promoting public dialogue concerning the identification, preservation, and restoration of natural and cultural sound environments.

 MSAE realizes its mission through local initiatives in agreement with the common aims and goals of the World Forum for Acoustic Ecology (WFAE).
 These include public soundwalks, educational workshops, and creative and scholarly productions.
 We partner with other organizations, including the National Park Service, Center for Humans and Nature, Chicago Park District, School of the Art Institute of Chicago, Brushwood Center at Ryerson Woods, Mixage Fou, and World Listening Project, among others.

-MSAE members are encouraged join the WFAE as Individual Affiliate Members.
+MSAE members are encouraged to join the WFAE as Individual Affiliate Members.
 (Membership payments are not tax-deductible at this time.)
 Benefits include:

 - Publication of your activities in the WFAE News and the annual digital publication Soundscape: The Journal of Acoustic Ecology

 - Reduced admission to MSAE and WFAE sponsored conferences and events